Having academic content available in the native language of English Language Learners is valuable for several reasons.

 Here again, HRW shines.
 They have extraordinary multilingual summaries for each period of United States History.
 Again, however, it can sometimes be a little tricky to get through.
 Here are the directions that I give to ensure that students and their families can gain access to them:

-1) Go to the HRW Social Studies Home Page
+1) Go to the HRW Social Studies Home Page (it seems to work best in Firefox)

 2) Click on Holt United States History 2007, which is the third one down from the top.